I was intrigued by "Diabla" (originally called "Ex Voto") as soon as I read the tagline on the Kickstarter page:

 For me, it was the first rape/revenge in recent memory that did something different and treated genre with a unique, wholly feminine perspective.
 Have you seen any films that you feel have done that?

-"Ms. 45" is a classic, too.
-And "Hard Candy" with Ellen Paige.
+"Ms. 45" (Ferrara, 1981) is a classic, too.
+And "Hard Candy" (Slade, 2006) with Elliot Paige.
 It's not really rape/revenge, but female revenge.

 I'm always interested in, and sensitive about, how sexual assault is depicted on-screen.
 How does your film treat it?

-MK: You will know it's an assault but won't see any kind of graphic penetration or glamorization of the act.
+Maya: You will know it's an assault but won't see any kind of graphic penetration or glamorization of the act.
 The scene will be shot from the female character's point of view.
 It will be clear what has happened, though.

-It seems really stressful to shoot on location, in a place you're not super familiar with - to coordinate schedules and make sure you have the proper permits and everything.
+It seems really stressful to shoot on location, in a place you're not super familiar with — to coordinate schedules and make sure you have the proper permits and everything.
 How are you handling that?
-Is it actually stressful or am I just projecting?

-MK: I'm really lucky to have an amazing Mexican female co-producer, Diana Mata.
+Maya: I'm really lucky to have an amazing Mexican female co-producer, Diana Mata.
 She fills out all of the forms and knows more about the process than me.
 It actually didn't end up being that expensive to obtain permits, I think because I'm a student.

 My style as a director is a little bit like gritty cotton candy.
 Metaphorically speaking, it's like a wad of cotton candy that has been thrown into the dirt.
 I like to bring out the beauty in things, but also the darkness in the same frame.
 This is a dark film, but there are moments of lightness where the viewer is transported.

-This question is not directly related to the film, but I'm curious ... did you feel like your master's programs were worth it?
+This question is not directly related to the film, but I'm curious...
+Did you feel like your master's programs were worth it?

-MK: I have been asking this question a lot lately!
+Maya: I have been asking this question a lot lately!
 Before school, I was working in film marketing in quite junior roles.
 I felt really unsatisfied, like I couldn't progress, but I didn't know why.
 On the side, I started an immersive theater company in the UK and also did some events in New York before school took over my life.
 So I was producing, but it was theater.
 I think the skill is still pretty similar.
 So it was mainly this, along with unsatisfying junior marketing things during the day.

-I graduate from school in February - it's my thesis year.
-The structure at Columbia is like ... everyone does everything the first year - directing, producing, writing.
+I graduate from school in February — it's my thesis year.
+The structure at Columbia is like... everyone does everything the first year: directing, producing, writing.
 And then the second year, everyone is separated into their specialty.
 Those two years have a really ridiculous schedule and so any social life you have outside of school is massively hampered.
 I felt like I was losing my other life, especially since I lived in New York for a few years before starting school.
 I felt a bit isolated and alone.

 Looking back on it, one of the most valuable things I learned is how to organize a set.
 Film sets weren't as intuitive to me as immersive theater.
 And so now I know how to make sets.
 This is my biggest short to date, with the largest budget.
-My first one was $3,000 and the second one was $7,000 ... now this one is $25,000.
+My first one was $3,000 and the second one was $7,000... now this one is $25,000.
 I feel like I've really grown into the size and am ready to keep building up to making a feature.
 For me, it was really worth it, but the financial toll, stress, and depression are really hard and not to be underestimated.

-AG: I got my master's at the New School.
+Ashley: I got my master's at the New School.

 Oh, cool.
 I also got my master's there.
 Did you have a good experience?

-AG: It was great to have the network access but overall, I don't think it was worth $40,000.
+Ashley: It was great to have the network access but overall, I don't think it was worth $40,000.

 I agree with you 100%.